Top Banks in Russia

 As of 2016, the bank’s assets totaled US$21.38 billion and net profit amounted to US$37.32 million.

-Incorporated in 1992, Otkritie Financial Corporation Bank offers services to corporate, small business and retail business clients in Russia.
-The bank comprises Corporate Banking, Small Business Banking, Investment Banking, Private Banking, and Retail Banking segments.
+Incorporated in 1992, Otkritie Financial Corporation Bank offers services to corporate, small business, and retail business clients in Russia.
+The bank is comprised of Corporate Banking, Small Business Banking, Investment Banking, Private Banking, and Retail Banking segments.
 It manages 442 offices and 2,900 ATMs in Russia.
 With around 15,000 employees, it operates out of Moscow.

 In 2016, the bank posted total assets of US$13.56 billion and a net profit of US$26.21 million.